-- On the Closing Date, the outstanding indebtedness in the amount of approximately \$48 million under the Pala Convertible Loan Facility was converted into 95,561,944 Common Shares (the "Pala Conversion Shares") at a conversion price of Cad\$0.50 per Pala Conversion Share (the "Pala Convertible Loan"). - In connection with the Pala Convertible Loan, the Company and Pala entered into an investor rights agreement dated December 21, 2017 (the "Investor Rights Agreement"), pursuant to which Pala has been granted the continuation of certain rights it held pursuant to the Pala Convertible Loan Facility, including the right to nominate up to three members of the Board, subject to Pala maintaining certain share ownership thresholds, and the right, so long as it holds at least 15% of the outstanding Common Shares, to participate in future equity offerings of the Company on a pro rata basis.
+- On the completion of the Special Warrant Offering, the outstanding indebtedness in the amount of approximately \$48 million under the Pala Convertible Loan Facility was converted into 95,561,944 Common Shares at a conversion price of C\$0.50 per Pala Conversion Share. - The Company and Pala entered into an investor rights agreement dated December 21, 2017, pursuant to which Pala was granted the continuation of certain rights it held pursuant to the Pala Convertible Loan Facility, including the right to nominate up to three members of the Board, subject to Pala maintaining certain share ownership thresholds, and the right, so long as it holds at least 15% of the outstanding Common Shares, to participate in future equity offerings of the Company on a pro rata basis.